 We support your right and opportunity to seek, obtain and hold employment without discrimination and with respect for your dignity.
+Our equal opportunities, diversity and inclusion provisions embrace principles supportive of equal treatment without discrimination.
+We expect and require everyone to recognise and observe the statutory protected characteristics.

 Harassment and/or bullying in the workplace is unacceptable in any form and is unlawful.
 We are committed to providing a working environment which is harmonious and acceptable to all.
 This also applies to the people our organisation deals with.
+Our policy applies whether working at our premises or remotely as well as to company sponsored events, activities and training.
+It also applies to work related communications, paper based or electronic, you may initiate or receive.